OscarPalominoC/OscarPalominoC/README.md

 * html and css
 * Javascript

-The learning paths I have completed at Platzi are
+The learning paths I have completed at Platzi are:

 ![English School](/english.png)